mrcavalcanti/mosaicoo/docs/sources/administration/cli.md

 ### Override default plugin directory

-`--pluginsDir value` overrides the path to where your local Grafana instance stores plugins.
+`--pluginsDir value` overrides the path to where your local Mosaicoo instance stores plugins.
 Use this option if you want to install, update, or remove a plugin somewhere other than the default directory ("/var/lib/grafana/plugins") [$GF_PLUGIN_DIR].

 **Example:**